mstksg/inCode/copy/entries/singletons-1.md

 This is defining the exact same type in the alternate "GADT syntax" style of data type declaration -- here, we define types by giving the type of its constructors, `UnsafeMkDoor :: String -> Door s`.

+`Door` here is an **indexed data type**, which is sometimes called a "type family" in the dependently typed programming world (not to be confused with the `-XTypeFamily` language mechanic in GHC Haskell).

 ### Phantoms in Action